Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 If it was created in two years, separate them with slash (1963 / 1993).

-If the date of the work is unknown, circa is included before the date, often abbreviated as c.
+If the date of the work is unknown, include 'circa' before the date.
+Circa is often abbreviated as c.
 1900 or ca. 1964.

-If made of more than one thing, do not simply write ‘mixed media’ and call it a day.
+If made of more than one thing, do not just write ‘mixed media’ and call it a day.
 The more context, the better.
-Some artists list out every item in their pieces, while others list the major ‘ingredients’, and leave out the minor ones.
+Some artists list out every item in their pieces.
+Others list the major ‘ingredients’, and leave out the minor ones.
 How detailed you get is up to you.
 Some examples:

 You can list this as 2 hours, 34 minutes, 6 seconds or 02:34:06